 I charge £55 per 50-minute session.

-I can work with you on a short-term basis for an agreed length of time to work on a particular issue, or on a longer-term basis for matters that you want to explore more deeply.
+I can work with you on a short-term basis (12 weeks minimum) on a particular issue, or on a longer-term basis for matters that you want to explore more deeply.

 If you have any further questions, then please do feel free to contact me via email or telephone (please leave your contact details and I will call you back).